MinaProtocol/mina/src/app/test_executive/README.md

         - k8s
         - graphql ingress
         - stackdriver log subscriptions
-    - (TODO) local engine: using the local engine will spin up nodes as VMs or containers on one's local machine.  this is not yet implemented
+    - local engine: using the local engine will spin up nodes as VMs or containers on one's local machine.  this is not yet implemented

 # Code Structure